 You must be registered in advance (separately to your UCAS application) to take the assessment – the registration deadline is 15 October 2021.
 Your assessment centre must register you for the pre-interview assessment; you’re not able to register yourself.
 See the written assessments page for information about assessment centres and registration.

-The pre-interview written assessment for Economics will be taken in November 2021.
+The pre-interview written assessment for Economics will be taken on 3 November 2021.